skyshore2001/symfind/__README__.txt

 	$ export CTAGS=-IAP_DECLARE,AP_FN_ATTR_SENTINEL
 	$ symscan.pl

-Or write this line in ctags rc file ~/.ctags or /etc/ctags.conf (%HOME%\ctags.cnf for MSWindows): >
+Or write this line in ctags rc file ~/.ctags or /etc/ctags.conf: >

 	-IAP_DECLARE,AP_FN_ATTR_SENTINEL

+On MS Windows you have to set variable HOME and put it into file ctags.cnf: >

+	> (write file %userprofile%\ctags.cnf
+	> set HOME=%userprofile%
+	> symscan.pl

 Read ctags manual for details on -I option.
 ------------------------------------------------------------------------------